 Camping Lantern: The Types

-Camping lanterns come in three typical types:
+Camping lanterns come in a few typical types:

 - Fuel powered